RENCI-NRIG/certbot-nginx-docker/README.md

 ### <a name="env"></a>Configuration file: `.env`

-Example values are provided, but the `.env` file should be updated to match your host and configuration requirements.
+Example values are provided in `env.template`, but your `.env` file should be updated to match host and configuration requirements for your deployment.

 ```bash
 # Environment variable declaration